stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The test feature destroys the resources at the end of each test run.
 The state information about the resources is only held in the memory of the system.
 This means that it is not stored and no existing state data is updated.

 Workspaces means that TF creates a new, separate state for the extra copy, so that you can maintain and update an extra copy for as long as you need it.
-We often use workspaces to deploy separate copies of infrastructure for development and testing, with different copies from features branches of the same code.
+We often use workspaces to deploy separate copies of infrastructure for development and testing, with different copies from different branches of the project.

 However, if you try to create multiple instances of the same infrastructure from the same root module with the same configuration then it will probably fail.
 TF will try to create new resources that use exactly the same attributes as the resources for the first copy.
 The provider will then receive requests from TF to create resources that have the same names as existing resources, and it is likely to handle the problem by refusing to create these new resources.